PrimeTimeTran/next-blog/data/blog/graph-theory.md

 [![Watch the video](https://i.imgur.com/EaSxt5l.png)](https://www.youtube.com/watch?v=GiDsjIBOVoA)

 The content in the video about is much deeper in the field.
-If you watch it you'll appreciate how simple this post is.
+If you watch it you should appreciate how simple this post is.

 ### Binary Trees